‘In the depths of our oceans something has awoken’

 The Creature Below is a 2016 British science fiction horror feature film about a young scientist whose discovery of a malevolent entity sets her on a bloody descent into the jaws of insanity.

-The Dark Rift Films production is the feature debut of director Stewart Sparke (Book of Monsters; shorts: Margaret in the Zombie Apocalypse; Rats!) and writer Paul Butler.
+The Dark Rift Films production was the feature debut of director Stewart Sparke (Book of Monsters; shorts: Margaret in the Zombie Apocalypse; Rats!) and writer Paul Butler.

 “We want the viewer to feel the stomach curdling dread of knowing that there are unfathomable creatures slumbering in the dark places of the world and see the consequences if we wake them” writer Paul Butler says of the story they are telling.
 “Our love of monster movies was a big influence when writing the script and I think fans of creature features will be very pleased with what we have in store for them”.